 - If travel does not originate in Boston and is more expensive than traveling from Boston, we will fund the portion of the fare equivalent to the fare from Boston.

 - Taxis, shuttle services, and public transportation are not eligible for funding.

-Students are responsible for finding their own housing (some options include family, friends, local universities, churches, hostels, or apartment rentals).
+Students are responsible for finding their own housing (some options include extended family, friends, local universities, churches, hostels, or apartment rentals).
 Housing incidentals (utilities, groceries, etc…) are not eligible for funding, even if you receive free/low-cost housing from family or friends.

 RENTAL CARS and GAS